mispy-archive/twitter_ebooks/README.md

 end
 ```

-Bots defined like this can be spawned by executing `run.rb` in the same directory, and will operate together in a single eventmachine loop.
+'ebooks start' will run all defined bots in their own threads.
 The easiest way to run bots in a semi-permanent fashion is with [Heroku](https://www.heroku.com); just make an app, push the bot repository to it, enable a worker process in the web interface and it ought to chug along merrily forever.

-The underlying [tweetstream](https://github.com/tweetstream/tweetstream) and [twitter gem](https://github.com/sferik/twitter) client objects can be accessed at `bot.stream` and `bot.twitter` respectively.
+The underlying streaming and REST clients from the [twitter gem](https://github.com/sferik/twitter) can be accessed at `bot.stream` and `bot.twitter` respectively.

 ## Archiving accounts